jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

   (e) All other money that may be appropriated by Parliament for the purposes of this Act, or that may be appropriated for any purpose incidental or related to the purposes of this Act.
 (1A) Every welfare programme approved by the Minister under subsection (1)(d) of this section— (a) Shall be administered by the chief executive:
-  (b) May provide for any specified provision of this Act to apply to and in respect of— as if the special assistance authorised by the programme were a benefit under this Act.
+  (b) May provide for any specified provision of this Act to apply to and in respect of—as if the special assistance authorised by the programme were a benefit under this Act.
     (i) The programme; and
     (ii) Any applicant for assistance under the programme; and (iii) Any other specified class or classes of person—